ethai24/PomoBot/README.md

 * Use points to roll for Genshin Characters
 * Music during studying / Alarm when work session is over
 * Make rooms for break time and work time and mute users in work room
+* Set up bot server to always be online